-Progressive step by step and systematic implementation of social assistance schemes is a suitable human rights approach.
-This implies that the legal framework must be developed in a way that tentatively provides a description of full rights 34 but also a road map that allows a country to provide social assistance benefits to be expanded over time.
-It implies that there should be movement towards extending protection, both material and personal scope, as resources become available or by creating fiscal space.
+Progressive step-by-step and systematic implementation of social assistance schemes is a suitable human rights approach.
+This implies that the legal framework must be developed in a way that tentatively describes full rights33 but also a roadmap that allows a country to provide social assistance benefits to be expanded over time.
+It implies that there should be a movement towards extending the protection, both material and personal scope, as resources become available or by creating fiscal space.
+For example, in 26 countries a mix of government and employer contributions are used to fund maternity leave.

-Box 10: Example - Lesotho National Social Protection Strategy.
+Box 14: Example - Lesotho National Social Protection Strategy.